tobinata/api-documentation/README.md

        }
      }

+###Getting Data from Whetstone - HTTP GET
-Using the key and token, you can make data requests.
-Let's get the list of schools.
+Using the key and token, you can make GET requests to pull data.
+Let's get the list of schools as an example.
 The endpoint for schools data is:

     http://YOUR_INSTANCE.whetstoneeducation.com/api/v1/schools